 About gender identity

-The physical features that you were born with (your biological sex) do not necessarily define your gender.
-Although gender has traditionally been divided into “male” and “female”, it is now widely recognised that gender is not that simple and that there are a diverse range of gender identities.
+The physical features you were born with (sex assigned at birth) don’t necessarily define your gender.
+Although gender has traditionally been divided into ‘male’ and ‘female’, it’s now widely recognised that gender is not that simple and that there are a diverse range of gender identities.

-Young people who are gender diverse or do not identify with the gender they were born with may have a range of stressful experiences that contribute to their increased risk of depression, anxiety, self harm and suicide.
-However, gender diversity does not cause mental health problems.
+Young people who are gender diverse or do not identify with the gender they were assigned live exciting and fulfilling lives.
+But, discrimination and transphobia – along with a lack of understanding or acceptance – can contribute to an increased risk of depression, anxiety, self harm and suicide.

 Some common experiences that can affect your wellbeing and increase your vulnerability to developing mental health difficulties are:

 - feeling ‘different’ from other people around you

 - transphobic bullying about your gender identity, whether verbal or physical

 - feeling pressure to define or deny your feelings regarding your gender identity